Florida Keys Real Estate Articles

 Now, what’s going on in the Upper Florida Keys real estate market?
 How is it performing in the many months since Hurricane Irma?
 And, what should potential property owners know about it?
 Well, there’s no mistaking the fact that the Upper Keys real estate market is a heavily active one (practically no matter the season).
 Here’s what you need to know about the Upper Keys residential real estate market:

 ● Strong property appreciation.
 There’s a stark reality about the Florida Keys and it remains true to this day and well into the foreseeable future.
 There’s no new land and without additional, available land, there is no room to build new housing.
 While that certainly presents a challenge is also makes appreciation especially strong.

 ● Ever-increasing property values.
 Of course, since there is only so much space and it’s in a highly desirable area, property values go up consistently.
 Month after month, quarter after quarter, and year after year, property values increase in the Upper Florida Keys.
 (This is even more applicable to Key Largo because of its close proximity to Miami.)

 ● Mortgage interest rates on the rise.
-This particular factor is one buyers should definitely pay close attention to since it’s such a huge deal.
-Interest rates fell to near historical lows a couple/few years ago.
+This particular factor is one buyer should definitely pay close attention to since it’s such a huge deal.
+Interest rates fell to near historical lows a couple/a few years ago.
 Now, those super low home loan interest rates are incrementally increasing.
 And, that trend will likely only continue for some time.

 Another issue is the matter of overnight rentals.
 If enacted, new legislation will give property owners more freedom to monetize their assets.